ema98/Getting-and-Cleaning-Data-Course-Project/README.md

 ##Step-1: Start RStudio.

 ##Step-2: Set the working directory.
-Assume we set the working directory as "C:\Temp\final" using the setwd command as follows.
+Assume we set the working directory as "C:\Temp\final" (Note: double backslash)  using the setwd command as follows.

 setwd("C:\\Temp\\final")